 Combine all ingredients in a jar.
 You may store the rub in an airtight container for up to six months.
 Make sure to shake the rub thoroughly before using.

 The next step is to place the chicken over the beer can.
 Holding the chicken upright, place the chicken over the beer can until the can is snugly fit inside the chicken.
 The chicken is then placed into a roasting pan to prevent any drippings from falling into the oven.
 You can also use the drippings to create your gravy.
 If your chicken is unstable, you can use skewers to help it stand.
-Roast in the oven at 350 degrees for 2 hours, or until the skin is crisp, the chicken meat is done, and the juice runs clear.
-You don’t need to baste the chicken; the beer will ensure that the chicken remains moist.
+Preheat oven to 450, once it has preheated place chicken in oven then reduce heat to 350 degrees and roast for 20-25 minutes per pound.
+You don't need to baste the chicken; the beer will ensure that the chicken remains moist.
 Remove the chicken from the oven and separate the chicken from the beer can.
 Let stand ten minutes before carving.